hbkworld/streaming-spec/complex_types.md

 }
 ~~~~

-Each value point has an absolute time stamp and one u32 value.
+Each value point has an absolute time stamp and one u32 member.

 ### A Simple Counter

 This is for counting events that happens at any time (explicit rule).

-- The value is expressed as a base value type
+- The measured value is expressed as a base data type
-- The count value is linear with an increment of 2, it runs in one direction
+- The member `counter` is linear with an increment of 2, it runs in one direction
-- The device sends an initial absolute value within the meta information describing the signal.
+- The device sends an initial absolute value of `counter` within the meta information describing the signal.
-- The time is explicit.
+- `time` is explicit.

 ~~~~ {.javascript}
 {